NikkiLa1/LongContext_Models/README.md

-# Lost in the Middle: How Language Models Use Long Contexts
+# Lost in the Middle: How Language Models Use Long Contexts (Experimental Approach)

 **Paper:** Lost in the Middle: How Language Models Use Long Contexts (arXiv:2307.03172)